CS

 Feature Showdown

-The Mercedes-Benz EQA features a 10.3-inch touchscreen, while the BMW iX2 gets a 10.7-inch display.
+The Mercedes-Benz EQA features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the BMW iX2 gets a 10.7-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz EQA stands out with ambient lighting that you will not find on the BMW iX2.
-The BMW iX2 counters with heated front seats and Harman Kardon audio.
+The BMW iX2 counters with Harman Kardon audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Mercedes-Benz EQA uses a Electric producing 140kW and 375Nm of torque, sent through a automatic to a FWD layout.
+The Mercedes-Benz EQA uses a Electric producing 140kW and 375Nm of torque, sent through a 1 spd auto to a 2WD layout.
 It covers the 0-100km/h sprint in 8.6 seconds.

-The BMW iX2 has the clear power advantage at 150kW vs 140kW.
-In the real-world sprint, the BMW iX2 is 2.1s quicker.
+The BMW iX2 has the clear power advantage at 230kW vs 140kW.
+In the real-world sprint, the BMW iX2 is 3.0s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort